neurophant/ouija/README.rst

 Ouija
 =====

-Python library to build reliable TCP and UDP tunnels for TCP traffic
+Python app and library to build reliable TCP and UDP tunnels for TCP traffic

 |pypi|